quenchaman/antaeus/README.md

 (Note: methods 4 and 5 may be one method)

 #### Good ideas :dash:
-- Return immediately from the controller that activates the billing, so that the client can do other useful work
+- (Done)Return immediately from the controller that activates the billing, so that the client can do other useful work
 - (Done)Introduce logging.
 - Test coverage report.
 - (Done) It does not seem like a good design to fetch customer inside exchange service and other services, this should be non-nullable parameter to the methods